Journey to Beautiful Mount Stewart House & Gardens

 Mount Stewart, County Down, Northern Ireland- Green spaces for walking

 The gardens reflect a rich tapestry of design which was the hallmark of Edith, the Marchioness, and are currently maintained by head gardener Phil Rollinson and his team.
-The garden is voted for as one of the top ten gardens in the world.
+The garden is voted as one of the top ten gardens in the world.

 The Dodo Terrace is magic.
 It has stone carvings of animal characters given by Edith to members of her Ark Club, such as Harold the Humming Bird and Winston the Warlock.
 It’s one of the best parks in Northern Ireland for a family vacation.